Carnagion/birthbot/README.md

   **Birthbot** stores all its data on a MongoDB database as specified by the `.env` file.
   Separate collections are used for each guild, in which separate documents are used to store each user's birthday.

-# Features

-- ## Commands

-  **Birthbot** recognises the following slash commands:
-    - `birthday get` to retrieve a user's birthday
-    - `birthday set` to add or update the command user's birthday
-    - `birthday unset` to remove the command user's birthday
-    - `birthday announce` to add or update the channel used for birthday announcements
-    - `birthday unannounce` to remove the channel used for birthday announcements

-- ## Announcements

-  Every 24 hours beginning from its startup time, **Birthbot** checks its database for any ongoing birthdays, taking timezones into account.

-  If any matches are found, they are announced in the channel as specified by `birthday announce`.
-  If no announcement channel is set up, the birthdays are ignored.

 # Errors